ishovkun/flash-attention/README.md

 This is a fork of [flash-attention-minimal](https://github.com/tspeterkim/flash-attention-minimal).

-I am rewriting their kernels and add robustnest / performance optimizations.
+I am rewriting their kernels and add robustnest / performance.

 - The variable names follow the notations from the original [paper](https://arxiv.org/abs/2205.14135).